El Born has many new and not so new places to eat, but they all have one thing in common; fantastic food...

 C/ Carders, 35

 If you’re the kind of person who likes to give back or indeed pay it forward then Espai Mescladis is a perfect place for lunch or dinner or a light snack in between.
-The concept is simple, healthy organic food from local supplier, cooked simply and served by waiters from all over the globe.
+The concept is simple, healthy organic food from local suppliers, cooked simply and served by waiters from all over the globe.
 These waiters, however, have a bigger back story than most; they are immigrants or people who could find themselves without a chance, on the edges of society.
 Espai Mescladis welcomes them, trains them, and employs them, giving them the chance to form part of a great project and society itself.
-The moving stories of each member of the restaurant and bigger project can be found along the far wall of the restaurant along with their photograph often alongside other employees showing the real difference it has made to their lives.
+The moving stories of each member of the restaurant and the bigger project can be found along the far wall of the restaurant along with their photograph often alongside other employees showing the real difference it has made to their lives.
 The restaurant itself offers a range of international dishes from breakfasts and snacks to a lunch and dinner menu.
 Espai Mescladis is a good cause and a good restaurant all rolled into one.